StereoD-Development/flaunch/doc/build_commands.md

   ]
 ```

-This command will always print out `"I'll go no matter what!"` but, unless `--some-arg` is passed to the command line of `fbuild` or `flaunch`, it's not going to happen!
+This command will always print out `"I'll go no matter what!"` but, unless `--some-arg` is passed to the command line of `fbuild`, it's not going to happen!

 ## Clause Conditional Commands
 ```